 - As an individual, you are expected to come to every class with thoughtful questions and well-reasoned arguments based upon the assigned readings, and to participate fully in the discussion.
-Every Tuesday before class, you must upload to canvas a short reflection on the readings, plus a paragraph from each text that you find important to discuss. - As a member of a group, you are expected to participate in the dialogues on forces on Week 3, and later to present the readings assigned to your group, structuring and leading the conversations about them.
+Every Tuesday before class, you must upload to canvas a paragraph from each text that you find important to discuss, and a key question you'd like to address in the conversation. - As a member of a group, you are expected to participate in the dialogues on forces on Week 3, and later to present the readings assigned to your group, structuring and leading the conversations about them.
 This last conversation must be prepared with the class TAs.

 Regarding the dialogues.
 Every pair of groups involved in a dialogue must meet the TA to prepare the dialogue.
-You have to all the texts in your dialogue group (i.e, the one you will present and the one from the other group).
+You have to read all the texts in your dialogue group (i.e, the one you will present and the one from the other group).
 Every group will need to summarize what we should learn from the text in a 3 minutes presentation, and then engage in a dialogue with the other group, interrogating both texts.
+This means that you need to formulate a series of debate questions about the relations between the two texts.